hwchen/unboilerplate/README.md

 Boilerplate Detection using Shallow Text Features, WSDM 2010 -- The Third ACM International Conference on Web Search and Data Mining New York City, NY USA.

+## Some thoughts on implentation algorithm:

+Algorithm requires 1 pass through the text:
+    divide into blocks and count as we go.

+Next, apply the algorithm knowing each block's relative position and word count

+Don't parse the html.
+Just go character by character?
+Will need to
+    store state for that.

+What's the alternative?
+I think the libs parse everything to create a tree that I don't need.

+I don't think that I can just split on whitespace;
+- does the iterator split lazily?
+- But in any case, the splitting is a little complicated, on both spaces and on tags.
+Can I use split for that?
+The split on tags also needs to identify the tag.

+Or would it still be faster to use something like aho-corasick to find the tag indexes to split on first?

+Probably not, since the boilerplate algorithm requires looking over every character anyways, and using the aho-corasick would create two passes (even if one pass was fast).

+Choices:
+- use html parsing lib first (check implementation)
+- use string matching to find tags (check implementation)
+- use a parser library
+- hand parse by splitting (on whitespace?)
+(How to split out tags?)
+- hand parse by character

+Hand parsing is probably best, because I want to count as I parse.
+But counting using split would be very fast

+First round I'll do pest and split.
+Second round I'll try hand parsing

+See which is faster

 ## License

 Licensed under either of